metio/terraform-provider-k8s/docs/data-sources/cilium_io_cilium_local_redirect_policy_v2_manifest.md

 Required:

-- `redirect_backend` (Attributes) RedirectBackend specifies backend configuration to redirect traffic to.
-It can not be empty. (see [below for nested schema](#nestedatt--spec--redirect_backend))
+- `redirect_backend` (Attributes) RedirectBackend specifies backend configuration to redirect traffic to.It can not be empty. (see [below for nested schema](#nestedatt--spec--redirect_backend))
-- `redirect_frontend` (Attributes) RedirectFrontend specifies frontend configuration to redirect traffic from.
-It can not be empty. (see [below for nested schema](#nestedatt--spec--redirect_frontend))
+- `redirect_frontend` (Attributes) RedirectFrontend specifies frontend configuration to redirect traffic from.It can not be empty. (see [below for nested schema](#nestedatt--spec--redirect_frontend))

 Optional:

-- `description` (String) Description can be used by the creator of the policy to describe the purpose of this policy.
+- `description` (String) Description can be used by the creator of the policy to describe thepurpose of this policy.
-- `skip_redirect_from_backend` (Boolean) SkipRedirectFromBackend indicates whether traffic matching RedirectFrontend from RedirectBackend should skip redirection, and hence the traffic will be forwarded as-is.
-The default is false which means traffic matching RedirectFrontend will get redirected from all pods, including the RedirectBackend(s).
-Example: If RedirectFrontend is configured to '169.254.169.254:80' as the traffic that needs to be redirected to backends selected by RedirectBackend, if SkipRedirectFromBackend is set to true, traffic going to '169.254.169.254:80' from such backends will not be redirected back to the backends.
-Instead, the matched traffic from the backends will be forwarded to the original destination '169.254.169.254:80'.
+- `skip_redirect_from_backend` (Boolean) SkipRedirectFromBackend indicates whether traffic matching RedirectFrontendfrom RedirectBackend should skip redirection, and hence the traffic willbe forwarded as-is.The default is false which means traffic matching RedirectFrontend willget redirected from all pods, including the RedirectBackend(s).Example: If RedirectFrontend is configured to '169.254.169.254:80' as the trafficthat needs to be redirected to backends selected by RedirectBackend, ifSkipRedirectFromBackend is set to true, traffic going to '169.254.169.254:80'from such backends will not be redirected back to the backends.
+Instead,the matched traffic from the backends will be forwarded to the originaldestination '169.254.169.254:80'.

 <a id="nestedatt--spec--redirect_backend"></a>
 ### Nested Schema for `spec.redirect_backend`